-Current policy describes the Child Care Provider Loan Forgiveness Program as a demonstration program.
+Current policy shows Child Care Providers Loan Forgiveness as a demonstration program.

-Revise policy removes references throughout the Common Manual to the Child Care Provider Loan Forgiveness Program.
-In addition, revised policy renumbers the subsection on the Teacher Loan Forgiveness Program as Subsection 13.9.A.
+Revise policy removes references throughout the Common Manual to the Child Care Providers Loan Forgiveness program.
+In addition, revised policy renumbers the Teacher Loan Forgiveness Program as Subsection 13.9.A.
 Information on this change will be placed into the History Appendix during the annual Appendix H update.